Frequently Asked Questions

 How many books are in the adult urban fantasy romance Nightshade series?

 Nightshade is a duology—a two book story arc.
 In between these books is a novella that enhances the story and world.
-Nothing further is currently contracted by Berkley Sensation in this series.
+Nothing further has been contracted by Berkley Sensation in this series.

 1.0 – Nightshade